 Those things, unlike swallowable pills, are trying to taste good, meaning they’ve got loads of sugar, high fructose corn syrup, or other suspicious ingredients.
 If you’re looking for cough drops, I love Ricola – lemon mint is my fave, and the natural ones are good too.
+(Again, still in small doses — like 2-3 a day max!)
 Avoid anything “sugar free” as well – they’ve got to replace that sugar with something, and it probably isn’t any better for you than sugar.

 I might just be late to the party here, but I only discovered nasal spray after I stopped buying cough syrups.
 I’ve got terrible sinuses, so nasal spray has become a life-saver!
 Plus, no flavorings, sweeteners, or any digestible things to worry about!
 I use Flonase, which you don’t need a prescription for or anything.

 What are your secrets to battling sickness?
 Anything I missed?